MAG-7: History and design

 The MAG-7 was developed as a close quarters combat (CQC) weapon, which would combine the aspects of a compact submachine gun and a pump-action shotgun.

 For ease of reloading, a magazine system is ideal.
 With the traditional pump-action mechanism located under the barrel, there is no convenient forward location for a magazine.
-This leaves the bullpup layout or a pistol-like arrangement of placing the magazine within the pistol grip as possible locations.
-It was found that the standard 12-gauge shotgun shell at 70 mm was too long to comfortably hold in the desired pistol grip mounting.
+This leaves the bullpup layout or a pistol-like arrangement of placing the magazine within the pistol grip as possible configurations.
+It was found that the standard 12-gauge shotgun shell at 70mm (2.75 in) was too long to comfortably hold in the desired pistol grip mounting.

 However, it was also found that at the ranges being considered for this weapon, the standard shotgun shells had too much power.
-This led to the development of a shorter round, 60 mm long (2.36 inch as opposed to 2.75) with both the desired power and size.
+This led to the development of a shorter 60mm (2.36 in) shotshell, instead of the longer and more common 70mm (2.75) shotshell, with both the desired power and size.
 The use of the MAG-7 with these cartridges yields an effective range of 45 yards (41.1 m), although they have a proven lethality to 90 yards (82 m).
 The MAG-7 also has a detachable, top-folding sheet metal stock.

 There were two models initially manufactured—the original MAG-7, and a civilian-legal model, called the MAG-7 M1.
 The M1 features a longer barrel and fixed wooden stock to extend the barrel to 18 in and the overall length to 26 in to meet the requirements of the National Firearms Act, and of the gun laws of many other countries.
-The civilian model is less representative of the original compact and hard hitting close quarters combat design.
+The civilian model is less representative of the original compact and hard-hitting close-quarters combat design.

 Service

-Although the design concept was geared towards law enforcement and military close quarters combat scenarios, there was inadequate demand for the weapon due to some problematic design issues in its conception.
+Although the design concept was geared towards law enforcement and military close-quarters combat scenarios, there was inadequate demand for the weapon due to some problematic design issues in its conception.
 One such design feature was safety lever on the left side of the stamped steel receiver, above the pistol grip.
-The actuation of this lever is not possible without removing the left arm from the pump, and is difficult if the operator is wearing gloves.
+The actuation of this lever is not possible without removing the left hand from the pump, and is difficult if the operator is wearing gloves.
 The same problem exists for the slide lock button.
 These problems were mainly found in the early models exported to the United States.
 The company then focused its attention on these issues, and they were solved by reducing the resistance of the safety lever and slide lock button.
 The user can now operate both levers effectively and easily without taking the left hand off the pump.
 Another issue that plagued the MAG-7 was the 7.7 kilogram-force (kgf) trigger pull.
 This was also addressed by the manufacturer when the force was reduced to the industry standard 3.5 kgf.